mirzawaqasahmed/f5-big-iq-lab/docs/class1/module3/lab3.rst

-Lab 3.2: Create Application via API (Python)
+Lab 3.3: Create Application via API (Python)
 --------------------------------------------
+.. note :: This is an optional lab.

 In this lab, we are going to create an application using Python script and BIG-IQ API.

 On BIG-IQ, connect as **david** to create a new application, click on **Create**, select the template previously created ``Default-f5-HTTP-lb-template``.